icon

 Keep in mind that baroque or drop-shaped pearls are graded using the same A-AAAA scale as perfectly round pearls.

-In addition to luster, color and surface quality, for baroque and semi-baroque pearls, the symmetry of shapes and shape-matching play very important roles in determining the pearls' overall quality.
+In addition to luster, color and surface quality, for baroque and semi-baroque pearls, the symmetry of shapes and shape-matching play very important roles in determining South Sea pearl quality.

 South Sea Pearl Grading: Gem Quality